ilios/user-guide/courses-and-sessions/courses/course-rollover.md

 The concept of "rolling" a Course over is basically making a copy of it with the intent of using the structure (with or without offerings) again.
 This eliminates the need to re-enter all of this information, saving time and effort.

 A Course that can be rolled over in Ilios will have the Course Rollover icon displayed.
+The location and appearance of this is shown below.

 ![course rollover icon location](../../images/course_rollover/course_rollover_button.png)